The Emergent Church Apostasy

 When comparing and contrasting the Emergent Church with Catholic mystical practises, it is apparent that this movement uses the same techniques and forms of worship.

-In the book, The Great Emergence, Baker: Grand Rapids, MI., 2008, Phyliss Tickle denies the Bible for being the sole standard for truth.
+In the book, The Great Emergence, Baker: Grand Rapids, MI., 2008, Phyliss Tickle denies Scripture for being the sole standard for truth.
 She states,

 'The Reformation… was to answer the question… Sola Scriptura, scriptura sola… While we may laugh and say the divisiveness was Protestantism’s greatest gift to Christianity, ours is a somber joke.
 Denominationalism is a disunity in the Body of Christ and, ironically, one that has a bloody history… Now, some five hundred years later, even many of the most die-hard Protestants among us have grown suspicious of “Scripture and Scripture only.”
 We question what the words mean - literally?
 Metaphorically?
 Actually?
 We even question which words do and do not belong in Scripture and the purity of the editorial line of decent of those that do.
 We begin to refer to Luther’s principle of “sola scriptura, scriptura sola” as having been little more than the creation of a paper pope in place of a flesh and blood one.
 And even as we speak, the authority that has been in place for five hundred years withers away in our hands.'